1 Kings 1:28-48 and 1 Kings 2:10-46. King Solomon took over the kingdom from his father King David.

-Solomon started out right when God said to Solomon ask any thing of me and I will give it.
-Solomon answered God back and said he wanted wisdom so he could rule God’s people with wisdom and justice.
+Solomon started out right when God said to Solomon, Ask anything of me and I will give it.
+Solomon answered that he wanted wisdom so he could rule God’s people with wisdom and justice.

-Over the years Solomon as King of Israel through his own actions let slip his relationship with God.
+Over the years, as King of Israel, Solomon through his own actions let slip his relationship with God.

-He had only half a heart after God and is led away from God by his own actions.
+He had only half a heart after God and was led away from God by his own actions.

 David Affirms Solomon as King starting of the 40 Year Reign of King Solomon